markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ## Introduction

- In an attempt to increase subscriptions, Run Buddy is launching a new landing page to attract more sign-ups.
+Run Buddy is launching a new landing page to attract more sign-ups.
 A friend of a friend who works at Run Buddy put in a good word for you, and the company has agreed to hire you as a freelance web developer!

 Your job is to make the Run Buddy landing page look good and then hand it off to Run Buddy's internal developers to complete the data collection portion.
-Later in the boot camp, you'll know enough to do both!

 In this first lesson, you'll learn about some important tools and processes, which is the first step towards writing that first line of HTML code.